 An assessment of non-classicality, defined by the classical simulability of a temporal correlation, is given in \cite{Brier15}.
 A temporal correlation function of an $d$-level physical system is said to be non-classical if every classical algorithm that simulates the function requires more than $\log_2 d$ bits of classical communication at some point during the simulation.
 In \cite{Brier15}, a lower bound is provided for the number of sequential measurements to be performed in order for the correlations to be non-classical.
 For a qu$d$it, the number of measurements, $n$, should follow $n\geq d$.

 This is important to note before making a claim on the non-classicality of the correlations.
-However, in the SIQKD protocol proposed ahead, it is unnecessary to ensure non-classical correlations in the sense described above, as the protocol relies instead on a violation of the temporal Bell-CHSH inequality, which is an algebraic consequence of the non-classical conditional probabilities.
-Indeed, this sequence of measurements may be realised through classically polarised electromagnetic waves, a representation of which is shown in Figure~\ref{fig:qkdoptics}, considering the use of two half wave plates with principle axes coinciding with $\vec{a_1}$ and $\vec{b_1}$ respectively.
+However, in the SIQKD2CC protocol proposed ahead, it is unnecessary to ensure non-classical correlations in the sense described above, as the protocol relies instead on a violation of the time-like Bell-CHSH inequality, which is an algebraic consequence of the non-classical conditional probabilities.
+Indeed, this sequence of measurements may be realized through classically polarized electromagnetic waves, a representation of which is shown in Figure~\ref{fig:qkdoptics}, considering the use of two half wave plates with principle axes coinciding with $\vec{a_1}$ and $\vec{b_1}$ respectively.
 The correlation function $C(\vec{a_1},\vec{b_1})=\vec{a_1}\cdot\vec{b_1}$ relies on the angle between the two.

-Because this sequence of measurements leads to an inequality formally identical to the Bell-CHSH inequality, we continue to make use of this terminology.
+Because this sequence of measurements leads to an inequality identical in form to the Bell-CHSH inequality, we continue to make use of this terminology.
 With this disclaimer, we proceed to the protocol.